Henshall/MySQLTimezoneConverter/readme.md

-# Timezone Converter
+# Timezone Package
 ## Version: 1.0.0

-This is a simple timezone converter for use with php and mysql timezone tables.
+This is a simple timezone package for use with php and mysql timezone tables.
 It allows you to get the current timezone, get the time in any timezone now, and generate a list of all possible timezones and their current time.